Adam Abdul-Jabbar, Kareem’s Son, Accused of Stabbing Neighbor

 Here’s what you need to know:

-Abdul-Jabbar was arrested near his family home in San Clemente, California this week.
-Per TMZ Sports, police responded to calls about a stabbing at approximately 10 PM in the evening on June 9.
+Abdul-Jabbar was arrested near his family home in San Clemente, California, this week.
+Per TMZ Sports, police responded to calls about a stabbing at approximately 10 p.m. on June 9.

 Abdul-Jabbar, 28, Appeared With His Father on Family Feud in 2017